harmslab/topiary/docs/source/protocol.rst

 Script details
 --------------

+The script does the following to generate a tree and ancestors from an alignment:

-+ :emph:`Choose a phylogenetic model` that maximizes the likelihood of observing the sequences in your alignment.
-Topiary uses raxml-ng to generate a maximum parsimony tree and then optimizes the tree branch lengths using 360 different phylogenetic models implemented in raxml-ng.
++ :emph:`Chooses a phylogenetic model` that maximizes the likelihood of observing the sequences in your alignment.
+Topiary uses RaxML-NG to generate a maximum parsimony tree and then optimizes the tree branch lengths using 360 different phylogenetic models implemented in RAxML-NG.
 It selects between those models using a corrected AIC test.
 The following table is an example of the resulting output.